<?xml version="1.0" encoding="UTF-8"?>

 <content:encoded>

-In this episode of A Four Star Podcast, host Grant sits down with Pederson to dismantle the standard, developer-driven housing templates that dominate modern American cities.
-A "recovering academic" with a PhD in Renaissance Literature, Pederson bridges the gap between 16th-century Italian urban design and 21st-century Chicago zoning policy.
-She introduces us to the "Goldilocks" density of the European perimeter block: mid-rise, wall-to-wall housing structures built around a secured, shared interior green courtyard.
+In this episode of FOX Chicago's A Four Star Podcast, we sit down with Pederson to dismantle the standard, developer-driven housing templates that dominate modern American cities.
+A "recovering academic" with a PhD in Renaissance Literature, Pederson bridges the gap between 16th-century Italian urban design and 21st-century Chicago zoning policy. </p>

 It is an architectural strategy that effectively brings "the big house with a yard" right into the city center.